-The Education Act 1996 states that education is compulsory and it's the duty of parents to secure full-time education for their child from the age of 5, but not necessarily by attendance at school.
+The Education Act 1996 states that education is compulsory and it's the duty of parents to secure full time education for their child from the age of 5, but not necessarily by going to a school.

-If you’re thinking about teaching your child at home, you don’t need to be a qualified teacher, but you must be committed to giving them a full-time education that is suitable to their age and ability.
+If you’re thinking about teaching your child at home, you must be committed to giving them a full time education that is suitable to their age and ability.

 If you decide to home educate

-If you decide to give your child a home education you must:
+If you decide to home educate your child you must notify the:

-- notify the council by emailing email@example.com or writing to Inclusion Team, Medway Council, Gun Wharf, Dock Road, Chatham, ME4 4TR
+- council by emailing email@example.com or writing to Inclusion Team, Medway Council, Gun Wharf, Dock Road, Chatham, ME4 4TR

-If your child has an Education Healthcare Plan and goes to a special school, you must get our consent before removing them from the school roll.
-This is so we can make sure they continue to receive a suitable education.
+If your child has an education, health and care (EHC) plan and goes to a special school, you must get our consent before removing them from the school roll.
+This is so we can make sure they continue to get a suitable education.